-There’s a good reason why most corporate communications don’t include any images.
+There’s a good reason why most corporate communications don’t include images.
 “Most communicators have been trained in words,” Suzanne Salvo, co-owner of Salvo Photography, told an overflow audience at a recent international conference.
-But, to be really effective, they need to train themselves in pictures.
+But, to be effective, they must train themselves in pictures.

 “The way we process information is in images,” Salvo said.
 “People much prefer to receive information in the form of the visual.
-We believe the information that our eyes give to us much more so than what we read or what we hear.”
+We believe the information that our eyes give us much more than what we read or hear.”

 Salvo offered these tips for being better than “good enough” – for shooting dynamic photos and great videos, two things all communicators ought to know how to do:

 2. Read your equipment manuals.
-You won’t get to the aesthetic until you get past the technical, Salvo warned.
+Salvo warned that you won’t get to the aesthetic until you get past the technical.
 Learn how your stuff works.

 3. Borrow from the best.
 Look attentively at TV ads, popular YouTube videos, and your competition’s work to see why and how it grabs your attention.

-5. Watch out for plants or other things that look like they’re growing out of your subject.
+5. Watch out for plants or other things that appear to be growing out of your subject.
 “Look around the outside edge of the frame.
 Check for visual distractions,” she said.